Vindulamj/IntersectionZoo-Docs/docs/source/usage.rst

 Visualization
 -------------

-From the root of the repo and the correct venv/ conda env, run the following command to visulize the trained agents on a given intersection dataset.
+IntersectionZoo uses SUMO microscopic traffic simualator for simualtions.
+Run the following command to visulize the trained agents on a given intersection dataset with SUMO GUI.
-Check ``code/visualize.py`` for more options.
-Note that ``<dir>`` should point to the same directory used for training.
+Check `Tutorials <https://intersectionzoo-docs.readthedocs.io/en/latest/tutorial.html>` section for more details on evaluation configurations inclduing how to change the intersection dataset.

 .. code-block:: console

    python code/visualize.py --dir <exp_dir>

-It is possible to visualize any SUMO simulation by setting the ``visualize_sumo`` config to True in the env config.